Our Mission

 Skyrocketing Costs

-Families now spend $3,000–$8,000 per year on youth travel baseball—pricing out most underserved families.
+Families now spend $3,000–$8,000 per year on youth baseball — pricing out most underserved families

 (Source: Aspen Institute – Project Play)